bizurkur/mockfs/docs/pages/03-usage.md

 ## Creating the Filesystem

 The starting point for all mockfs usage is the `mockfs::create()` method.
-This method allows you to set the name of the first partition, the permissions it has, and any configuration settings the filesystem should follow.
+This method allows you to set the name of the first partition, the permissions it has, and any configuration settings the file system should follow.

 > Note: Calling `create()` multiple times will destroy any data previously created.